jwalton3141/jwalton3141.github.io/_posts/2017-12-22-Pretty-Plotting.md

 ```
 to list our style options.

-Style sheets allow the user to effortlessly swap between stylings without having to alter their plotting routines.
+Style sheets allow the user to effortlessly swap between styles without having to alter their plotting routines.
 As an example, to change to the [seaborn](https://seaborn.pydata.org/) style we would use ```plt.style.use('seaborn')```.

-# Seamless embedding in LaTexs
+# Seamless embedding in LaTex

 Whether you wish to pen a research paper, your doctoral thesis or a report for a colleague, many will wish to embed figures from matplotlib into a [LaTex](https://www.latex-project.org/about/) document.
-To maintain the desired aspect ratio of your figures, to avoid unwanted scaling and to allow fontsize to be matched between figure and the body of your text, we must learn to set the dimensions of your figure correctly.
+To maintain the desired aspect ratio of your figures, to avoid unwanted scaling and to allow font size to be matched between figure and the body of your text, we must learn to set the dimensions of your figure correctly.
 Later in this post we shall discuss the best file formats to save and preserve your new figures.
 Finally we show how to insert your figures into LaTex.

 ## Determining figure size